matomo-org/developer-documentation/docs/heatmap-session-recording/faq.md

 There are two ways to do this:

-* Disable the capturing of keystrokes each time you configure a session recording in Piwik
+* Disable the capturing of keystrokes each time you configure a session recording in Piwik > Session Recordings > Manage.
-* Add the following code to your Piwik tracking code to make sure to never record any entered keystrokes: `_paq.push(['HeatmapSessionRecording::disableCaptureKeystrokes'])`
+* Add the following code to your Piwik tracking code to make sure to never record any entered keystrokes: ` _paq.push(['HeatmapSessionRecording::disableCaptureKeystrokes']);`

 If you want to capture keystrokes but mask the keystrokes a user entered, have a look at [masking keystrokes](/guides/heatmap-session-recording/setup#masking-keystrokes-in-form-fields).

 ## How do I use Heatmap & Session Recording on a single-page website or web application?

-Single-page websites and web applications are supported out of the box and a new page view is detected automatically when you call the `trackPageView` method.
+Single-page websites and web applications are supported out of the box: Heatmaps and Sessions will be recorded as expected.
+When you call the `trackPageView` method in your single-page website or web app, a new page view is detected automatically.

 To learn more about the detection of page views, have a look at the [disableAutoDetectNewPageView() API reference](/guides/heatmap-session-recording/reference#disableautodetectnewpageview)

 ## I am tracking "virtual" page views, how do I make sure to record all activities within a page view?

-If you use the `trackPageView` method to track for example an event, a download, or errors, the recording of session or heatmap activities will be stopped as soon as you call this method because Piwik assumes the user is actually viewing a new page.
+If you use the `trackPageView` method to track for example an event, a download, or to track errors, then Piwik assumes the user is actually viewing a new page and as a result any ongoing recording of session or heatmap activities will be stopped.

-To solve this issue it is recommended to either [track events](https://piwik.org/docs/event-tracking/) instead of page views or to disable the automatic detection of new page views by calling the following method: `_paq.push(['HeatmapSessionRecording::disableAutoDetectNewPageView'])`.
+To solve this issue it is recommended to either:

+* [track events](https://piwik.org/docs/event-tracking/) instead of tracking page views,
+* or to disable the automatic detection of new page views by calling the following method: `_paq.push(['HeatmapSessionRecording::disableAutoDetectNewPageView']);`

-To learn more about the detection of page views, have a look at the [disableAutoDetectNewPageView() API reference](/guides/heatmap-session-recording/reference#disableautodetectnewpageview())
+To learn more about the detection of page views, have a look at the [disableAutoDetectNewPageView() API reference](/guides/heatmap-session-recording/reference#disableautodetectnewpageview).

 ## How do I capture heatmap and session activities for longer than 10 minutes per page view?

-By default, Piwik will stop the recording of new activities after 10 minutes since the last page view.
-You can increase this limit by calling the `setMaxCaptureTime` method.
-We recommend to not set this value to longer than 29 minutes.
+By default, Piwik will stop the recording of new activities after 10 minutes after the last page view.
+You can increase this time limit by calling the `setMaxCaptureTime` method.
+We recommend to set this value to less than 29 minutes.
 Piwik creates a new visit after an inactivity of 30 minutes and there may be a risk of creating a new visit without the user being actually "active".

 ```js